milafternoon/molywood/README.md

  the globally defined list of figure paths, `$ figure files=...`
  + `do_nothing` renders the VMD scene for time `t` without doing anything else
- + `add_overlay` allows to add an inset to the scene, with the figure specified through `figure_index`, position through `origin` (0,0 corresponds to the bottom left corner, as in a Cartesian coordinate system), and size through `relative_size` (1 means fit into the whole scene, 0.1 means fit into a rectangle 10% of the scene size)
+ + `add_overlay` allows to add an inset to the scene, with the position specified through `origin` (0,0  corresponds to the bottom left corner, as in a regular Cartesian coordinate system), and size through `relative_size` (1 means fit into the whole  scene, 0.1 means fit into a rectangle 10% of the scene size).
+The content of the overlay can be an external figure (specified through `figure_index`), or an on-the-fly generated matplotlib line plot (based on a data file speficied with the `datafile` parameter).
+If `frames` are simultaneously specified e.g. in `animate`, a dot will follow the values on the plot.
+If the data file starts with a single line formatted as
+ `# x axis label; y axis label`, `x axis label` and `y axis label` will be used to label the corresponding axes of the plot.